ikem-krueger/ikem-krueger.github.io/_posts/2019-02-10-taming-asus-x59gl.md

 ## Conclusion

-ASUS X59GL has now an Intel Core 2 Duo @ 2.5GHz, 4GB RAM, 250GB HDD.
+This ASUS X59GL has now an Intel Core 2 Duo T9400 @ 2.5GHz, 4GB RAM, 250GB HDD.

+The combination of the more efficient processor, with a different multiplier fixes the heat issue.

+This with the dual channel RAM give it a bit of "oomph".

 Windows 7 works very well on it.